rajgoel/course-scientific-programming/01-lecture/slides.md

 2. **Decode** the instruction to determine what to do
 3. **Execute** the instruction (e.g., add two numbers, jump to another instruction)

+> [!NOTE]
-All modern programs, regardless of complexity, are built on these basic operations.
+> All modern programs, regardless of complexity, are built on these basic operations.

 ---